 Difficulty and elevation gain: relatively easy; max of 200 m

-Where to start: Drive to Lake Minnewanka and park your car at the main parking lot.
+Where to start: Drive to Lake Minnewanka and park your car at the main parking lot (or take a shuttle bus from Banff).
 Trailhead is behind the picnic area of the Lake Minnewanka.

 You will hike on the north shore of the lake.
 It’s narrow and flat with some short climbs.
 You can decide where you want to turn back.
 It is easily walkable going out and back.
 You can also bike the trial but it is closed for biking in summer months as many bears are feeding around the area.
 Best time for hiking is between May and October.
 Read the bear warnings as closures of the trail are very common.

 Distance and time: 25 km; 8 – 10 hours (only 5 hours if you do bike & hike trip)

 Difficulty and elevation gain: moderate (if you do bike & hike trip)